steamory/portal-roadmap/README.md

 Portal aims to:

-1. Ensure that everyone can easily use the energy provided by SoLiD through the best user experience.
+1. Ensure that everyone can easily use the power provided by SoLiD through the best user experience.
-1. Make technology that promotes individual rights more accessible to the general public
+1. Make technology that promotes individual rights more accessible to the general public.
-1. help drive this next stage of the web.
-It’s impossible to predict the changes this will evoke - it’ll be a long and exciting journey, into an unclear but certain future.
+1. Help drive the next stage of the web - restore rightful ownership of data back to everyone.

 Why you'll love Portal: